Madeira

 Terceira

 Home to Angra do Heroísmo, a UNESCO World Heritage city and one of the finest preserved 16th-century port towns in the world.
-The island is covered in a patchwork of green pastures bounded by stone walls — a very different landscape from Pico or Faial.
+A patchwork of green pastures bounded by stone walls.
 Algar do Carvão, a lava tube open to the public, is unique in Europe.

 Central Group